fayizferosh/ball-game/README.md

 Game development code files and assets con be found in [Ball Folder](https://github.com/fayizferosh/ball-game/tree/main/Ball).

-Rendered Game which is playable if downloaded is in the Ball Game Folder
+Rendered Game which is playable once downloaded is available in the [Ball Game Folder](https://github.com/fayizferosh/ball-game/tree/main/).
+Use "Ball.exe" application to start the game.

 ## Screenshot of Game